This game has a prototype article

-Every non-hostile NPC in game which can be interacted with is always accompanied by a mugshot of their face which displays an emotion while speaking.
-Most characters have four frames of animation (an idle face, a happy face, an angry face and a sad face).
-Some NPCs, however, appear to only ever display their "idle" mugshot because their three other face bitmaps are duplicates.
+Every non-hostile NPC which can be interacted with is always accompanied by a mugshot of their face which displays an emotion while speaking.
+Most characters have four frames of animation (idle face, a happy face, an angry face, and a sad).
+Some NPCs, however, appear to only ever display their "idle" mugshot because their other face bitmaps are duplicates.
 Some characters which include a large range of duplicate mugshots are Pastroelli and Parsons (from the barbershop), the Wasp Woman, Range Ryder's corpse and the war veteran (from the Lodge).
 The game also references a missing secondary set of mugshots for Karin (Edna's daughter), but the game defaults to her primary set.

-Out of the 5920 (!) frames of animations for Steve, jumping and ducking sprites exist which never play because the player cannot perform these actions regardless of what the help screen reads.
-Furthermore, every enemy in the game has 296 animations cells assigned to them regardless if they use them or not (Steve is counted as a "monster" by the engine despite being controlled by the player).
-Unused cells are simply 1x1 pixel transparent filler images, although there are a few special exceptions.
-For example: Hank, the player character's kid brother, is one of the few NPCs which cannot be killed in-game (an invisible wall blocks your path).
+Further, every enemy has 296 animations cells assigned to them regardless of whether they use them or not (Steve is counted as a "monster" by the engine despite being controlled by the player).
+Unused cells are simply 1×1 transparent filler images, although there are a few special exceptions.
+For example Hank, Steve's kid brother, is one of the few NPCs who cannot be killed (an invisible wall blocks your path).
 In this case, a set of duplicate idle sprites fill his "death animation" slot as an exception handler.

 |First FMV||Second FMV|

-Some international releases of Harvester are censored.
-Two full-motion video cutscenes were removed in their entirety, both from the "Mystery of Motherly Love" section of the Lodge in which a mother is brutally cannibalized by her three children.
+Some international releases are censored.
+Two FMV cutscenes were removed in their entirety, both from the "Mystery of Motherly Love" section of the Lodge in which a mother is brutally cannibalized by her three children.

-Check for more of these b/w the original 1996 release and the Steam release.
+Check for more of these between the original and Steam releases.